DEI.

 Assignments

-Group Assignment Probe an input device's analog levels and digital signals.
+Probe an input device's analog levels and digital signals.
+View the group assignment page.

-As a group, we used an oscilloscope and multimeter to observe real signal behavior — measuring the continuous voltage output from a potentiometer as it was turned, and capturing the single-wire data bursts from a DHT sensor to understand the digital timing protocol.
+As a group, we used an oscilloscope and a multimeter to observe real signal behavior.
+We measured the continuous voltage output from a potentiometer as it was turned, and we captured the single wire data bursts from a DHT sensor to understand the digital timing protocol.
+What I learned probing these inputs is documented in the section below.

 For my individual work, I wrote firmware for the custom ESP32-S3 board to read both the variable resistor (analog ADC) and the DHT sensor (digital 1-wire) and print live readings to the Serial Monitor.